7mind/izumi/doc/paradox/sbt/00_sbt.md

 Settings DSL
 ------------

-`IzumiDslPlugin` provides you a DSL inteded to simplify definitions of complex project layouts.
+`IzumiDslPlugin` comes with a DSL intended to simplify definition of complex project layouts.

 To activate the plugin add the following statement into your root project: